google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 features and were unable to test the full extent of the GLSL language even with significant additions to the shader generator.

-The following PRs involve adding new shaders to GraphicsFuzz's test suite.
+The following PRs directly involve adding new shaders to GraphicsFuzz's test suite.

 [#605](https://github.com/google/graphicsfuzz/pull/605):
 Add new versions of GraphicsFuzz shaders that use Integer Functions